SSH login with own terminal and/or without password

 Remote access can be done by exchanging proper ssh keys

 By creating a public private key pair on one machine and registering the public key with the remote edge device a ssh access without password is possible.
 Sometimes you need to allow this in ssh settings as well.

 On the desktop machine running qbee-connect you need to generate a pair of authentication keys.
 Please run

 Newer versions of macOS mandate a manual addition of the key to the keychain

 For current macOS versions please add the key and follow this instruction to make it active also after a reboot.

 Then copy the public key from your

-Open the "Configure->SSH Keys" menu.
+Select the SSH Keys option in the "Configure" menu.
 Then select the device or the group of devices this key should be distributed to.
 Add the user and the public key (any user can have multiple keys).

 The next time the agent runs on the devices in scope it will add this public key to the keychain.
 When this is done then a log entry confirms this: